lmcaicedoj/lmcaicedoj/README.md

 I love to travel around the world ✈️, work with different people from different cultures, 🍝 and live unforgettable experiences 🍻.
 I have lived in USA 🗽, China 🍊, Chile 🏔️, India 🚆, Costa Rica 🏖️ and Colombia ☕.

-I'm currently looking for a Data Analyst position.
+I'm currently looking for a Data Analyst or Data Engineer position.

 ## Find me around the web 🌎:
 - Personal email: **lmcaiced@gmail.com**